kubernetes/website/content/en/docs/tasks/extend-kubernetes/socks5-proxy-access-api.md

 {{< include "task-tutorial-prereqs.md" >}} {{< version-check >}}

+To follow this task you need an intermediate host (also known as a “jump box”).
+The task assumes that the intermediate host is separate from your Kubernetes cluster.
+You need SSH client software (the `ssh` tool), and an SSH server running on the intermediate host.
+You must be able to log in to the SSH server on the intermediate host.

 <!-- steps -->

-## Overview
+## Task context

 {{< note >}}
 This example tunnels traffic using SSH, with the SSH client and server acting as a SOCKS proxy.
 You can instead use any other kind of [SOCKS5](https://en.wikipedia.org/wiki/SOCKS#SOCKS5) proxies.
 {{</ note >}}

-Figure 1 represents what we're going to achieve in this tutorial.
+Figure 1 represents what you're going to achieve in this task.

-* We've got a client machine from where we're going to create requests to talk to the Kubernetes API
+* You have a client compute from where you're going to create requests to talk to the Kubernetes API
 * The Kubernetes server/API is hosted on a remote server.
-* We leverage SSH to create a secure SOCKS5 tunnel between the local and the remote server on top of which the HTTPS traffic between the client and the Kubernetes API will flow.
+* You will use SSH client and server software to create a secure SOCKS5 tunnel between the local and the remote server.
+The HTTPS traffic between the client and the Kubernetes API will flow over the SOCKS5 tunnel, which is itself tunnelled over SSH.

 {{< mermaid >}}
 graph LR;